 This situation often results in long-term disability carriers engaging in conduct that represents the height of hypocrisy.
 The requirements for approval of a disability claim through Social Security are less rigorous than a claim with private insurance carriers.
 If your Social Security claim is approved, the insurer will apply these tougher standards and disregard the SSDI determination.
 By contrast, the long-term disability carrier will be quick to reference your SSDI denial in support of its opposition to your disability claim with the carrier.
 Most disability polices require an insured to file a claim for SSDI benefits and often permit the insurer to reduce the amount of the payments in proportion to the amount received from Social Security.

-The two year threshold is very significant to a long-term disability claim, so carriers often stop making payments at this point even when an insured’s medical condition and prognosis have declined.
+The two year threshold is very significant to a long-term disability insurance claim, so carriers often stop making payments at this point even when an insured’s medical condition and prognosis have declined.
 The basis for this change is that most policies change from a less demanding standard that bases disability on your ability to work in your “own occupation” to the ability to work in “any occupation” after two years.

 Unfortunately, your instincts are probably spot on.
-Long-term disability carriers frequently use video surveillance for a couple of reasons.
+Long-term disability insurance carriers frequently use video surveillance for a couple of reasons.
 First, rumors of such surveillance can discourage claimants with legitimate claims related to severe injuries or illnesses from pursuing a valid claim.
 Second, the saying that a picture is worth a thousand words is very true in the context of a disability claim.
 The insurer would love to catch video of someone with a significant back injury moving boxes in the garage or bending over to pull weeds in the front yard.
 This type of evidence can be powerful and misleading.
 When a judge or jury sees this type of footage, they might be tempted to consider the activity inconsistent with a serious back injury.
 However, the boxes might contain materials for shipping, so they are filled with packing peanuts.
 Similarly, the gardening activity might have lasted for less than five minutes on a particularly good day.